Prof. Eric Lawee

 5. Eleazar Ashkenazi ben Nathan Ha-Bavli – 7, cols.
 608–9 (2013).

-6) Hans Jonas – 14, cols.
+6) Jonas, Hans – 14, cols.
 601–603

-7) Noble of the Children of Israel.
-Forthcoming.
+7) Nobles of the Children of Israel – 21, cols.
+699-701 (2023).

 “The Abravanel Family.”
 Cambridge Dictionary of Judaism and Jewish Culture.
 Ed.
 Judith Baskin.
 New York: Cambridge University Press, 2011.
 P. 3.